-Claude Desktop supports MCP servers through local STDIO connections, allowing you to extend Claude’s capabilities with custom tools, resources, and prompts from your FastMCP servers.
+Claude Desktop supports MCP servers through local STDIO connections and remote servers (beta), allowing you to extend Claude’s capabilities with custom tools, resources, and prompts from your FastMCP servers.

 This guide focuses specifically on using FastMCP servers with Claude Desktop.
 For general Claude Desktop MCP setup and official examples, see the official Claude Desktop quickstart guide.